 \section{Abstract}

-We use techniques from Poisson approximation to prove explicit error bounds on the number of permutations that avoid any pattern.
-Most generally, we bound the total variation distance between the joint distribution of pattern occurrences and a corresponding joint distribution of independent Bernoulli random variables, which as a corollary yields a Poisson approximation for the distribution of the number of occurrences.
+Using techniques from Poisson approximation, we prove explicit error bounds on the number of permutations that avoid any pattern.
+Most generally, we bound the total variation distance between the joint distribution of pattern occurrences and a corresponding joint distribution of independent Bernoulli random variables, which as a corollary yields a Poisson approximation for the distribution of the number of occurrences of any pattern.
 We also investigate occurrences of consecutive patterns in random Mallows permutations, of which uniform random permutations are a special case.
 These bounds allow us to estimate the probability that a pattern occurs any number of times and, in particular, the probability that a random permutation avoids a given pattern.